Etoriax, 60 mg 14 pcs

 often

-atrial fibrillation, tachycardia2, chronic heart failure, nonspecific electrocardiogram (ECG) changes, angina2, myocardial infarction5
+atrial fibrillation, tachycardia2, chronic heart failure, nonspecific changes on the electrocardiogram (ECG), angina pectoris2, myocardial infarction5

 often